Skip to content

 Your license is your work tool.
 Losing it can ruin your work life.
 We fight for every day of suspension reduction.

-• check Immediate assistance in Speedy Trials (48h summons).
+• Immediate assistance in Speedy Trials (48h summons).

-• check Technical challenge of breathalyzers and radars (error margins).
+• Technical challenge of breathalyzers and radars (error margins).

-• check Negotiation to substitute prison for fine or community service.
+• Negotiation to substitute prison for fine or community service.

-• check Reduction of license suspension to legal minimum through conformity.
+• Reduction of licence disqualification to the legal minimum through a plea agreement.

 Road Safety Offences in Spain: DUI, Reckless Driving and Traffic Crimes — Defence Guide